kubek2k/articles/9_reasons_terraform_is_a_pain.md

 # Background story

 Back in 2015, when I first found out about Terraform, it looked like a Valhalla to me.
-Working in a quite complicated microservices-based project, we were dealing with a lot of churns when it came to provisioning the whole thing.
-And Terraform was about to solve that issue - bringing together worlds of multiple cloud providers - ranging from multi-purpose giants like AWS to one-solution providers like Logentries.
+Terraform was about to solve the issue of provisioning complicated infrastructure - bringing together worlds of multiple cloud providers - ranging from multi-purpose giants like AWS to one-solution providers like Logentries.

-Together with my team we decided, that we need something to deal with infrastructure complexity we have.
+Together with my team we decided, that we need something to deal with the infrastructure complexity we have.
 For a platform based on Heroku and AWS, scaled horizontally to four clones Terraform seemed like a perfect solution.
 We wanted to have something that would let us realize the idea of Insfrastructre as a Code - a must for a